 Since the commencement of the Company's most recently completed financial year, there has not been a recommendation of the Audit Committee to nominate or compensate an external auditor which was not adopted by the Company's Board.

 10.5 Pre-Approval Policies and Procedures

-All audit and non-audit services performed by the external auditor are pre-approved by the Audit Committee.
+Consistent with Section 4(f) of the Charter, audit and non-audit services performed by the external auditor are preapproved by the Audit Committee.

 10.6 External Auditor Service Fees (By Category)